Hsun-Yu/DIMP-Loss/README.md

 python run.py configs/config_IMP.json
 ```

 This command will automatically download the provided quality checker and diversity checker models from W&B and train the BERT model with IMP-Loss using the configuration specified in `configs/config_IMP.json`.
+During training, a W&B link will be generated, enabling you to monitor the training process and results in real time.
+You can either log in to your W&B account or use anonymous mode to access the run.
+For example, a typical run might look like this: [Example Run](https://wandb.ai/hsunyu/DIMP-Loss/runs/k8b2aa9b/overview).

 ## Fine-tuning with CE-Loss (baseline) for MRPC